PraneethJain/uuutorrent/docs/report.typ

 - *NF7 (Resource Constraints):* A primary constraint influencing technology choices and scale.
 - *FR6 & NF9 (Monitoring):* Dictates the monitoring stack (Prometheus/Grafana) and its configuration.
 - *FR4 (Watchlist Integration):* Requires careful design of backend interaction with external APIs.

+== Subsystem Overview

+=== User Interface (TUI - Textual):

+==== Role
+The primary point of interaction for the end-user.
+It is a client application designed to run directly on the user's local machine or accessed via SSH, but operating independently from the backend services.

+==== Functionality

+- Presents views for displaying current torrent download status (name, size, progress, speed, status like downloading/seeding/paused/error), list of subscribed RSS feeds, and watchlist items.

+- Provides input mechanisms for users to:

+  - Add new torrents (via magnet link or potentially .torrent file upload handled via the API).

+  - Add/remove RSS feeds and configure their associated filters (e.g., keywords, regex).

+  - Add/remove shows from their personal watchlist.

+  - Trigger actions on existing torrents (pause, resume, delete).

+  - Initiate user authentication (login/logout).

+==== Interaction
+Communicates exclusively with the API Backend over the network via secure HTTPS requests, sending user commands and receiving data to display.
+It does not directly interact with qBittorrent, the database, or external APIs like Anilist.

+=== API Backend (FastAPI):

+==== Role
+The central coordinating service running on the OCI instance.
+It acts as the "brain" of the system, mediating all interactions between the TUI, the torrent client, the database, and external services.

+==== Functionality

+- Exposes a secure RESTful API (HTTPS/JSON) for the TUI client.

+- Handles user authentication (verifying credentials) and authorization (ensuring users only access their own resources) using techniques like JWT.

+- Manages user sessions and API tokens.

+- Receives requests from the TUI and translates them into actions:

+  - Instructing the qBittorrent service (via its Web API) to add, pause, resume, delete torrents, and fetch status updates.

+  - Storing and retrieving user data, feed subscriptions, filters, torrent metadata, and watchlist information from the PostgreSQL database.

+  - Periodically scheduling and executing RSS feed checks: fetching content, applying filters, identifying new torrents, and triggering downloads.

+  - Interacting with external Watchlist APIs (e.g., Anilist) to fetch user watchlist data, search for shows, and potentially identify new episodes.

+  - Correlating watchlist information with RSS feeds or other sources to automate downloads for new episodes.

+  - May provide administrative endpoints for user management (if required).

+- Exposes a `/metrics` endpoint for Prometheus to scrape performance and operational metrics.

+==== Interaction
+Listens for requests from the TUI; sends commands to qBittorrent Web API; executes queries against the PostgreSQL database; makes outgoing requests to external RSS feed URLs and Watchlist APIs (Anilist); allows Prometheus to scrape its metrics endpoint.

+=== Torrent Client Service (qBittorrent):

+==== Role
+The core download engine running as a separate process (qBittorrent server) on the OCI instance.
+It handles the complexities of the BitTorrent protocol.

+==== Functionality

+- Manages the entire lifecycle of torrent downloads: connecting to trackers and peers, downloading/uploading data pieces, verifying file integrity.

+- Handles seeding (uploading) after downloads complete, based on configured rules.

+- Parses `.torrent` files and magnet links.

+- Maintains the state of active and completed torrents.

+- Saves downloaded files to a designated location on the OCI instance's filesystem.

+- Provides a Web API that the API Backend uses to control its operations remotely.

+==== Interaction
+Communicates with external Torrent Trackers and Peers over the internet using the BitTorrent protocol (TCP/UDP).
+Exposes a Web API (typically HTTP) on a local port for the API Backend to interact with.
+Reads/writes files to the OCI instance's File Storage.

+=== Database (PostgreSQL)

+==== Role
+The persistent storage layer for the application's state, running on the OCI instance.

+==== Functionality

+- Stores user account information (usernames, securely hashed passwords, roles).

+- Maintains records of torrents being managed by the system (torrent hash, name, associated user, status flags, potentially download path).

+- Stores RSS feed subscriptions for each user, including the feed URL and associated filter rules (keywords, regex patterns).

+- Stores user watchlist information (e.g., user ID, show ID from external service like Anilist).

+- Potentially stores historical download statistics or logs (though this might be limited to avoid excessive storage use on free tier).

+==== Interaction
+Responds to SQL queries from the API Backend (CRUD operations - Create, Read, Update, Delete).
+Provides metrics data to the pgexporter for the Monitoring Service.

+=== Monitoring Service (Prometheus + Grafana + Exporters):

+==== Role
+Collects, stores, and visualizes system health and performance metrics, running on the OCI instance.
+Primarily used by the Administrator.

+==== Functionality

+- Prometheus: Periodically scrapes metrics data from configured targets (node_exporter for OS metrics, pgexporter for PostgreSQL stats, the API Backend's /metrics endpoint).
+Stores this time-series data.

+- Grafana: Queries Prometheus for data and presents it in user-friendly dashboards accessible via a web interface.
+Visualizes CPU/RAM/Disk/Network usage, database performance (connections, query times), torrent activity (if exposed via API metrics), API request rates/latency, etc.

+- Exporters (node_exporter, pgexporter): Small helper services that gather metrics from the host OS and PostgreSQL, respectively, and expose them in a format Prometheus understands.

+==== Interaction
+Prometheus makes outgoing HTTP requests to scrape targets.
+Grafana serves a web UI to the Administrator's browser and queries Prometheus internally.
+Exporters interact with the components they monitor (OS kernel interfaces, PostgreSQL).

+=== Watchlist API (External - e.g., Anilist):

+==== Role
+An external, third-party service that provides data about media (like anime or TV shows) and allows users to manage their personal watchlists.

+==== Functionality
+- Exposes an API (e.g., GraphQL for Anilist) allowing authorized applications (like our API Backend) to:

+- Search for media titles.

+- Fetch details about specific shows (episode count, release dates, etc.).

+- Retrieve the contents of a specific user's watchlist (requires user authentication/authorization with the external service, managed potentially via OAuth flow initiated by the user through the backend or stored API keys).

+==== Interaction
+Receives API requests (GraphQL/HTTPS) from the API Backend and returns data (JSON).
+It is external to the OCI instance and the core Torrent Proxy system.